Tronador (rocket): Characteristics

+TII-250

+In late 2022 Tronador II was named TII-250, with the launch site being indicated as Centro Espacial Manuel Belgrano (CEMB), in Bahía Blanca.

 Tronador II prototypes

 T4000

 The T4000 (Tronador T4000 pathfinder rocket) test rocket is related to the project, as it is the basis of the 3rd stage of the Tronador II.
 Specifically, it was intended to house the attitude control system (“Thrust Vector Control” - TVS).
 The first launch attempt in 2011 failed.